blacktippen/py-funcaptcha/README.md

 # py-funcaptcha
 Python module for interacting with *ArkoseLabs FunCaptcha*. **NOT A SOLVER IN ITSELF.**

+6/11/2020 Note:
+The module might be broken right now, please wait for updates.

 ### Things to note
 - `<ch>.full_token` is the token you submit to the website once you solved the challenge
 - Pillow's *.rotate* method is reversed, therefore you'll have to multiply the degree by -1 to get the correctly rotated image